Romance scam heartbreak: Looking for love got Donna locked up

 Here Ashlee Charles, 39, Perth, WA, tells her story in her own words.

-I’ve been talking to someone online,’ my mum, Donna, then 56, told me excitedly over the phone.
+I’ve been talking to someone online,’ my mum, Donna Nelson, then 56, told me excitedly over the phone.

 I was happy for Mum, but naturally suspicious.
 Mum was so kind-hearted and trusting, I worried about her meeting strangers on the internet.